Tbanks9/sei-group-project/README.md

 ## Challenges & future improvements

 This was my first encounter using git as a version-control system as a group, and we encountered many issues along the way.
-Although we were all very careful, there would occasionally be times where one of us would push or pull from the wrong branch, creating some time consuming conflicts that needed fixing.
+Although we were all very careful, there would occasionally be times where one of us would accidently push or pull from the wrong branch, creating some time consuming conflicts that needed fixing.
 This was a valuable lesson for each of us, since it taught us to be extra communicative whenever we were ready to push a new feature.

 One future improvement would be to implement reviews & ratings on a user basis (Currently it's anonymous), as well as the ability to see the corresponding rating with each review, which would require some changes in the backend User model (Combining Review & Rating in the userSchema as an object, rather than seperate arrays).